Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 \subsection{Estimating the error in Einstein's equations}

-In this subsection we show that the sequence constructed in Proposition~\ref{construction of the approximate solutions}, indeed consists of approximate solutions to the Einstein--nonlinear scalar field equations with potential $V$ as $t \to 0$.
-Thus finishing the proof of Theorem~\ref{approximate solutions}.
+In this subsection, we show that the sequence constructed in Proposition~\ref{construction of the approximate solutions} indeed consists of approximate solutions to the Einstein--nonlinear scalar field equations with potential $V$ as $t \to 0$.
+Thus, we finish the proof of Theorem~\ref{approximate solutions}.

 \begin{lemma} Let $(\Sigma,\ho,\Ko,\phio,\psio)$ be initial data on the singularity and let $V$ be an admissible potential.
 The sequence $(h_n, \bar K_n, \s_n)$, given by Proposition~\ref{construction of the approximate solutions}, satisfies